wisp-lang/wisp/README.md

 ### (map <object> <iterator> [<context>])

-map is just a macro that expands to 'Array.prototype.map.call'.
+map is just a macro that expands to the native 'map' function.
 So it will not work in old browsers.
 For backwards compatibility use a library like 'underscore.js'.

 ### (reduce <object> <iterator> <memo> [<context>])

-reduce is just a macro that expands to 'Array.prototype.reduce.call'.
+reduce is just a macro that expands to the native 'reduce' function.
 So it will not work in old browsers.
 For backwards compatibility use a library like 'underscore.js'.

+### (try <expression1> <expression1> ... <catch function>)

+Try takes a set of expressions and evaluates them.
+The last expression must be a function, that will be called in case and exception is thrown.
+The function is called with the error object.

+    (var fs (require 'fs'))
+    (try
+      (fs.writeFileSync "text.txt" "Hello World")
+      (function (err)
+        (console.log (+ "Cannot write file " file))
+        (process.exit 1)))

+### (include <string filename>)

+Includes a file to be compiled with this compilation unit.